MFT for CMMC: Ensure Your Managed File Transfer Solution is CMMC Compliant

 4. The technology supports robust MFT controls like detailed scheduling and tracking and high-volume transfers.

-When it comes to CMMC, businesses must work with an MFT provider that meets CMMC requirements without sacrificing enterprise usability and functionality.
-The Kiteworks platform helps an organization leverage cutting-edge MFT features with secure, compliant technology.
+When it comes to CMMC, defense contractors and subcontractors must work with an MFT provider that meets CMMC requirements without sacrificing enterprise usability and functionality.
+The Kiteworks Private Content Network helps organizations leverage cutting-edge MFT features with secure, compliant technology.

-• Security and Compliance: Our systems utilize AES-256 encryption for data at rest and TLS 1.2+ for data in transit.
+• Security and Compliance: Kiteworks utilizes AES-256 encryption for data at rest and TLS 1.3 for data in transit.
 Its hardened virtual appliance, granular controls, authentication, and other security stack integrations, along with comprehensive logging and audit, enable organizations to achieve compliance efficiently.

 • Audit Logging: With Kiteworks immutable audit logs, organizations can trust that they can detect attacks sooner and maintain the correct chain of evidence to perform forensics.
 Since the system merges and standardizes entries from all the components, its unified Syslog and alerts save security operations center (SOC) team crucial time and help a compliance team prepare for audits.